teracyhq/dev/docs/advanced_usage.rst

    $ cd ~/teracy-dev
    $ git pull

-``$ vagrant reload --provision`` is used for improvements and bug fixes change upgrade.
+``$ vagrant reload --provision`` is used for improvements and bug fixes change upgrading.

-``$ vagrant destroy && vagrant up`` is used for next major version change upgrade.
+``$ vagrant destroy && vagrant up`` is used for next major version change upgrading.